mmcclatchy/RespecAI/docs/commands/plan-roadmap.md

 Main Agent: I'll transform your strategic plan into a phased implementation roadmap.
 Let me analyze the plan and break it down into manageable phases.

-[Invokes plan-decomposer agent]
+[Invokes plan-roadmap agent]

-plan-decomposer: Analyzing strategic plan for AI-powered feedback system.
+plan-roadmap: Analyzing strategic plan for AI-powered feedback system.
 Creating 4-phase roadmap based on dependencies and value delivery...

 [Main Agent invokes roadmap-critic for quality assessment] [Score: 73% - needs better phase scoping and risk distribution]